lerollq/Typescript-React-Redux-Storybook-Starter/README.md

 ### `npm storybook`

-Run storybook on port 9001
+Run the storybook
+Open [http://localhost:9001] to view it in the browser

 ### `npm start`